Skip to content

 The series of one-day classes teaches attendees the latest techniques for erosion prevention and sediment control.
 It also introduces a variety of erosion control practices including the most environmentally effective techniques for different terrain.
 Instructors demonstrate how to review grading and drainage plans, as well as BMP details.
 Each participant is provided an opportunity to meet others involved in land disturbing activities and taught how to conduct a field inspection of erosion prevention and sediment control practices.

-Over 10,000 people have participated in these classes with over 4,000 currently certified by passing the corresponding exam or recertifying.
-CEPSCI was developed through the cooperative effort of the Clemson University Cooperative Extension Service, SC Department of Transportation (SCDOT), Greenville County Soil and Water Conservation District, SC Department of Health and Environmental Control (SC DHEC), SC DHEC – Office of Ocean and Coastal Resource Management, the SC Sea Grant Extension Program and Woolpert, Inc.
+Over 10,000 people have participated in these classes with over 4,000 currently certified by passing the corresponding exam or through recertification.
+CEPSCI was developed through the cooperative effort of the Clemson University Cooperative Extension Service, SC Department of Transportation (SCDOT), Greenville County Soil and Water Conservation District, SC Department of Environmental Services (SCDES), the SC Sea Grant Extension Program and Woolpert, Inc.

 Certified Inspectors